syncfusion-content/flutter-docs/Flutter/cartesian-charts/technical-indicators.md

 ### Bollinger band Indicator

-This indicator also has [`upperLineColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BollingerBandIndicator/upperLineColor.html) amd [`lowerLineColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BollingerBandIndicator/lowerLineColor.html) properties that can be used to define the brushes for the indicator lines.
+This indicator also has [`upperLineColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BollingerBandIndicator/upperLineColor.html) and [`lowerLineColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BollingerBandIndicator/lowerLineColor.html) properties that can be used to define the brushes for the indicator lines.

 Also, we can specify standard deviation values for the BollingerBand indicator using [`standardDeviation`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BollingerBandIndicator/standardDeviation.html) property.